RyotaMitaraiWeb/TFP-Articles-to-HTML/README.md

 Changes to the CSS code must be done through the `.scss` file.
 This project uses `sass` downloaded via `npm`.

+## Crediting
+This tool is entirely free and you do not have pay to use it.
+You do not need to have permission or anything similar to use it either.
+In addition, no creditting is required, but it would be appreciated nevertheless (linking to this repository should suffce).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)